DavePearce/Homepage/content/blog/2023/rust_never_matching.md

 ---

 Recently, I've been working on a tool for manipulating EVM bytecode and assembly language.
-I wanted describe low level bytecode and assembly language using the same datatype.
+I wanted to describe low level bytecode and assembly language using the same datatype.
 At the same time, I wanted some instructions to be allowed only in assembly language but not bytecode (e.g. labels only make sense at the assembly language level).